-Last updated on September 25, 2020
+Last updated on November 25, 2020

 Only the winner gets Gold in a race.
 It’s Silver and Bronze for the second and third respectively.

 Why?
 Everyone has some other advantages that make them stand out from others.